1984 Winter Olympics: Financial aspects

-Building the facilities and purchasing the equipment for the Games cost a total of дин 8.63 billion.
+Building the facilities and purchasing the equipment for the Games cost a total of YUD 8.63 billion.
 The expenses were listed at 2.26 billion for equipment, 970 million for the Zetra hall, 600 million for the alpine ski slopes, 500 million for the ice rink and the Main Press Center, 560 million for the bobsleigh and luge track, 400 million for the speed skating track and 340 million for the ski jumps.
-The organizing committee also invested дин 1.65 billion in posts, telegraphs and telephones, the television network, the expansion and modernization of the Sarajevo Airport, the road network, 23 sports centers and other facilities.
-Preparation and organization costs were listed at дин 4.51 billion.
+The organizing committee also invested YUD 1.65 billion in posts, telegraphs and telephones, the television network, the expansion and modernization of the Sarajevo Airport, the road network, 23 sports centers and other facilities.
+Preparation and organization costs were listed at YUD 4.51 billion.

 Transport

 The region's transport network was developed for the Games.
 Roads with a total length of 160 kilometers were constructed to improve access to mountain sites from Sarajevo or to link the sites to each other.
 The city's train station and the Sarajevo International Airport were renovated, and an international terminal was built.

 Most of the athletes, accompanying persons, officials and visitors arrived in Yugoslavia by regular international flights to Zagreb and Belgrade and reached Sarajevo by trains, buses or charter flights that landed directly on the city.
 Spectators were transported to the venues by coaches, rental or personal cars, and minibuses.
 These options were also used for official transport.